Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Genevieve Dugal

-vienna sausage
+Can Cat Eat vienna sausage

 So, what about Vienna sausages?
-While an occasional little bite won’t cause any problems for your kitty, we don’t recommend feeding Vienna sausages to your cat.
-Indeed, sausages are not the best source of protein for cats, as they are mostly made from processed meat.
-In addition, these little calorie bombs contain an unappealing ingredient list for the health of our little felines.
+While an occasional little bite wonโ€™t cause any problems for your kitty, we donโ€™t recommend feeding Vienna sausages to your cat.
+Sausages are not the best source of protein for cats since they are mostly made from processed meat.
+In addition, they contain an unappealing ingredient list for the health of our little felines.

-Let’s take a closer look at these ingredients, why they shouldn’t be part of your cat’s diet, and what other options you can offer instead of Vienna sausages.
+Letโ€™s look closer at these ingredients, why they shouldnโ€™t be part of your catโ€™s diet, and what other options you can offer instead of Vienna sausages.

-What’s in Vienna Sausages?
+Whatโ€™s in Vienna Sausages?

-Vienna sausages, also known as wieners in Europe, are usually made from a mixture of pork, beef, or chicken, stuffed in a thin casing and sold in cans.
+Vienna sausages, also known as wieners in Europe, are usually made from a mixture of pork, beef, or chicken, stuffed in a thin casing, and sold in cans.
 Like all cold cuts, Vienna sausages contain a lot of fat, sodium, sugar, additives, and preservatives.
 Thus, these are highly processed foods that should only be eaten occasionally.

 vienna sausage in the fryer

-Image Credit: rkpalmin, Pixabay
+Image By: rkpalmin, Pixabay

 Are Vienna Sausages Harmful to Cats?

-Although having little to offer from a nutritional standpoint, Vienna sausages are not considered toxic foods for cats.
+Although they have little to offer from a nutritional standpoint, Vienna sausages are not considered toxic foods for cats.ย However, their high sodium concentration can lead to gastrointestinal problems, such as vomiting, diarrhea, excessive thirst, lethargy, and loss of appetite.

-However, their high sodium concentration can lead to gastrointestinal problems, such as vomiting, diarrhea, excessive thirst, lethargy, and loss of appetite.
-And although some studies have shown that a diet up to three times higher in sodium has little effect on kidney function, blood pressure, or cardiac function in older cats, the fact remains that sausages are high in calories, additives, and preservatives.
+Although some studies have shown that a diet up to three times higher in sodium has little effect on kidney function, blood pressure, or cardiac function in older cats, the fact remains that sausages are high in calories, additives, and preservatives.ย On the one hand, too many calories can lead to obesity, which is bad for the cat and leads to all kinds of health problems.

 What Does a Cat Need to Be Healthy?